 Reflectivity: Low reflective

 We can write masks at 4 different resolutions, called "classes".
 The higher the resolution, the better the qualtity.
 Please see the section SPECIFICATIONS to see the impact that class resolution has on dimensional accuracy and feature tolerances.

-Class 1 : This represents a resolution that is equivalent to approximately 64k dpi (previously known as High Resolution).
-Although this resolution may resolve smaller features, we recommend keeping feature sizes above 10um as corner rounding is considerable.
+Class 1 : Although this resolution may resolve smaller features, we recommend keeping feature sizes above 25um as corner rounding is considerable.
 Edge sharpness and definition is acceptable for non critical design types, although designs with arcs/circles and lines running off 90 degree grid may show pixilation.
 NO features such as lines / circles / spots / squares below 10 um unless on a 'best effort' basis previously agreed with our technicians.

-Class 2 : This represents a resolution that is equivalent to 128k dpi (previously known as Super High Resolution).
-This resolution will resolve down to 4 micron lines and has good line edge qualities with only a small pixilation along edges.
-Corner rounding is below 3um but still visible.
-NO features such as lines / circles / spots / squares below 4um unless on a 'best effort' basis previously agreed with our technicians.
+Class 2 : This resolution will resolve down to 10 micron lines and has good line edge qualities with only a small pixilation along edges.
+NO features such as lines / circles / spots / squares below 10um unless on a 'best effort' basis previously agreed with our technicians.

 Data formats listed above are only a small section of what is available.
 If your chosen format is not listed, please contact us for further information and clarification.
 We are also able to provide a full drafting service whereby we can create your designs from drawings and descriptions.

 Masks are normally referred to as Clearfield (positive) & Darkfield (negative)

 Positive means that the data you have drawn in CAD will be Chrome on the mask, with the background (the field) being clear glass.

 Negative is the opposite of this, where the items drawn on CAD will be clear and the background will be chrome.